-Performing a Calibration
+Performing a Calibration Adjustment

-When to Perform a Calibration
+When to Perform a Calibration Adjustment

-A calibration procedure should be performed when the result of an accuracy check indicates the unit does not read a known standard within your testing program's specified acceptable tolerances.
-A calibration procedure or calibration adjustment should not be confused with the term "calibration check".
+A calibration or calibration adjustment should be performed when either C34 is displayed and/or the result of an accuracy check indicates the unit does not read a known standard within your testing program's specified acceptable tolerances.
+A calibration adjustment should not be confused with the term "calibration check".
 A calibration check is synonymous with an Accuracy Check.
-A calibration procedure or calibration adjustment is a procedure where the instruments calibration setting is adjusted.
+A calibration adjustment is a process of introducing a known standard and modifying the instrument's result to match the value of the known standard.